-Theresa McCaffrey founded Little Leaf in 2015 when it dawned on her what was missing in early childhood education: nature!
+Theresa McCaffrey was moved to create Little Leaf in 2015.
+She wanted to bring nature and wild play back to early childhood.
 She is the current director of Little Leaf and loves her work with teachers, families and children.
 Theresa earned a Masters of Teaching in Special Education from Pace University and a Masters of Fine Arts from Harvard University.
 She is a dedicated teacher both at the pre-school and elementary school level with over 10 years of experience in inclusive classrooms.
 She is a Teach for America alum and has been a teacher at The River School in New York City, P.S.
 86 in the Bronx and at KIPP Infinity Charter School in Harlem.
 She has studied many early childhood pedagogies including the Reggio Emilia approach, and Waldorf and Montessori models.
 She has also trained in the Coyote Mentoring way with the Wilderness Awareness School.
 Theresa was selected to be a part of the Early Childhood Hall of Heroes through the Childcare Council and is a participant in the Leadership Westchester Fellowship Program.
 Theresa is passionate about the nature preschool movement, building community, and play!
 She can often be found with her three children on forest walks or reading great books.

 Allison Griffin has lived at the intersection of peace, nature, and early childhood development her entire life.
 In a career spanning over 20 years, she has developed each avenue of interest, sometimes separately, but finally culminating in her current position as head teacher at Little Leaf School.
 She spends her days sowing seeds of peace in her wonderful children, and sometimes literally sowing seeds.
 Ali has always naturally connected to early childhood and had a deep understanding and love of the developmental period.
 She worked with children ages 2 through 7 over the years in various capacities.
 From teaching, to play therapy, from SEIT to parenting support, Ali gained a wealth of varied experience.
 She has developed and run classes and programs and facilitated professional development workshops for preschool teachers.